-In the end, we had a beautiful, functional website.
-Although my developer pride was a little bruised, I was grateful for the help and simplicity of tools that would do the work for me.
+Simply put, Squarespace is a website builder that simplifies web design and site creation to just a handful of super-easy steps.
+The platform is known for stunning design templates geared toward business and creativity.
 Whether you’re experienced running a website or just getting started, site builders, such as Squarespace, can help you get online in a fraction of the time.

-Launched in 2004, Squarespace has grown into one of the most popular website creators for sharing creativity and ideas.
+Launched in 2004, Squarespace has grown into one of the most popular website creators for creatively sharing ideas.
 The platform powers millions of websites and is great for visually minded beginners, but a few limitations keep us from giving Squarespace the highest marks.

-Site Building: Their Templates are Awesome, but the Cost is Too High
+Site Building: Templates are Awesome, but the Cost is Too High

-eCommerce: Selling is Simple, but Their Marketing Tools are Limited
+Ecommerce: Selling is Simple, but Marketing Tools are Limited

 Blogging: You’ll Love Your Blog’s Look, but Better Blog Hosts Exist